arnab000007/Walmart-Sale-Forecasting/README.md

 ![Average Sales behaviour Over a month](images/download.png "Average Sales behaviour Over a month")

 ##### Observations
-1. For most of the months first week of the month has more sales number than the last week of that months.
-I definitely add a feature called week of the month.
+1. For most of the months, the first week of the month has more sales number than the last week of that months.
+I add a feature called the week of a month.
-2. In November, I have seen different behaviour than other months.
-Last week of November has Thanksgiving day and sales number is high for this week.
+2. In November, I have seen different behaviour than in other months.
+The last week of November has Thanksgiving day and the sales number is high for this week.
 3. In December, we have the Christmas holiday in the last week of the year.
-But sales number are prety low on this week.
-People did their Christmas shoping in the prior week.
+But sales number are pretty low this week.
+People did their Christmas shopping in the prior week.

 #### Let try to analyze the the Sales of last 2 weeks